ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/120-miscellaneous/3d_model_processing/30-meshlab.md

 This guide shows how to setup the MeshLab raster or general MeshLab camera.

 ### MeshLab Main Camera
-* Backup the original MeshLab camera settings before changing anything with `Windows->Save cammera settings to file` option.
+* Backup the original MeshLab camera settings before changing anything with `Windows->Save camera settings to file` option.
 MeshLab will always reset the main camera setting when a new program instance is launched, but rather to make sure.
 * Copy the current value of the camera with `Windows->Copy camera settings to clipboard`.
 If you have just launched MeshLab, the values should look like following snippet

 ```xml